 - It is not illegal if your employer is a non-profit religious association, or an organization or corporation that is primarily owned by a non-profit religious association, and the primary purpose of the meeting is to communicate the employer’s religious beliefs, tenets, or practices.

 - It is not illegal if your employer is a political organization, or a political party or organization that engages in political activities, and the primary purpose of the meeting is to communicate the employer’s political tenets or purposes.

 - It is not illegal if the primary purpose of the meeting is to communicate information about religious or political matters that your employer is required by law to communicate to you.
 They can only communicate legally required information, nothing more.

-- It is not illegal if your boss (executive, managerial, or administrative personnel) has the right to discuss issues relating to the operation of their program, business, or enterprise.
+- It is not illegal if a supervisor (executive, managerial, or administrative personnel) has the right to discuss issues relating to the operation of their program, business, or enterprise.